-- 1. The CA is responsible for ensuring that the Certificate Subscriber's and Certificate Subject's identities have been authenticated with due diligence and that it has been confirmed that the Subscriber has the authorization to act on behalf of the service or system utilizing the Certificate.
-In connection with the registration, the CA saves the documents' authentication information. - 2.
+- The RA ensures that the Subscriber's representative's identity has been authenticated with due diligence and that the Subscriber's representative has the authorization to act on behalf of the Subscriber.
+In connection with the registration the RA records the Subscriber's and the Subscriber's representative's information and documents' authentication information in adherence with OP Financial Group's instructions. - 2.
 The Subscriber accepts the Subscriber Agreement and possible other related service agreements. - 3.
-The CA archives the agreement made with the Subscriber. - 4.
-The Subscriber creates the technical certificate signing request and delivers it to the RA. - 5.
-The RA delivers the certificate signing request to the certificate production service, that returns the issued Certificate to the Subscriber. - 6.
+The RA archives the agreement signed with the Subscriber. - 4.
+The RA gives the Subscriber's representative the first part of the one-time shared secret needed in the Certificate's technical registration. - 5.
+The RA Service's system sends the shared secret's second part to the mail address or SMS number stated by the Subscriber's representative or sends it by using secure email. - 6.
+The Subscriber sends the technical certificate signing request to the WS-channel's RA Service's system that authenticates the identity of the Subscriber based on the shared secret. - 7.
+The RA's system requests for a Certificate from the CA and delivers the issued Certificate to the Subscriber. - 8.
 The CA stores the registration information for ten years after the registration event.

-7.3.2 Certificate renewal, modification and rekey
+7.3.2 Certificate renewal, rekey and update